gaofengnan/charcoal/README.md

 (By [Fengnan Gao](https://gaofn.xyz/ "Fengnan's Homepage") and [Tengyao Wang](https://personal.lse.ac.uk/wangt60/ "Tengyao's Homepage"))

-Implementation of the changepoint localization methods via the complementary sketching algorithm (collectively named 'charcoal') for high-dimensional regression coefficients, where the regression coefficients need not be individually sparse.
+Implementation of the changepoint localization methods via the complementary sketching algorithm (collectively named '**charcoal**') for high-dimensional regression coefficients, where the regression coefficients need not be individually sparse.

-Including Algorithms 1, 2, 3 and 4 from Gao and Wang (2022).[^1]
+* Including Algorithms 1, 2, 3 and 4 from Gao and Wang (2022).[^1]
-A function to generate linear regression samples with (multiple) changepoint is also provided.
+* A function to generate linear regression samples with (multiple) changepoint(s) is also provided.

 ## Description of files